Federation Council of the Federal Assembly of the Russian Federation

 Deputies of the upper house of parliament of the first convocation were elected under a proportional majority system in double-member electoral districts, established within the administrative borders of Russian regions (one electoral district in every Russian region).
 Prospective Federation Council members were nominated by groups of voters and election blocs.
 Under interim provisions of the Constitution of the Russian Federation, deputies of the Federation Council of the first convocation exercised their powers on a part-time basis.
 On 13 January 1994, Vladimir Shumeiko was elected the first Speaker of the Federation Council.

-In late 1995, the federal law On the Procedure of Establishing the Federation Council of the Federal Assembly of the Russian Federation was passed.
+In late 1995, the Federal Law On the Procedure of Establishing the Federation Council of the Federal Assembly of the Russian Federation was passed.
 According to its provisions, the Federation Council comprised two representatives from every constituent entity of the Russian Federation: the head of the regional legislature and the head of the executive authority, ex-officio.
 On 23 February 1996, Yegor Stroyev, Head of the Oryol Region Administration, was elected Speaker of the Federation Council.

-On 8 August 2000, the new federal law On the Procedure of Establishing the Federation Council of the Federal Assembly of the Russian Federation, entered into force.
+On 8 August 2000, the new Federal Law On the Procedure of Establishing the Federation Council of the Federal Assembly of the Russian Federation, entered into force.
 According to its provisions, a representative of a Russian region’s executive authority in the Federation Council was appointed by the chief government official in that constituent entity (head of the supreme executive authority of a constituent entity).
 A Federation Council member representing a legislative (representative) authority of a constituent entity was elected by that same body for the entire duration of its term.
 If a regional legislature was formed on a rotating basis, a Federation Council member was appointed for the duration of one term of its elected deputies.
 Federation Council members exercised their powers on a full-time basis.

 On 5 December 2001, Sergei Mironov, the representative of the St Petersburg Legislative Assembly in the Federation Council, was elected Speaker of the Federation Council.

-On 4 February 2009, the Federation Council approved the federal law On Amending Certain Legislative Acts of the Russian Federation in Connection with Changes in the Procedure of Establishing the Federation Council of the Federal Assembly of the Russian Federation.
+On 4 February 2009, the Federation Council approved the Federal Law On Amending Certain Legislative Acts of the Russian Federation in Connection with Changes in the Procedure of Establishing the Federation Council of the Federal Assembly of the Russian Federation.
 Under the new law, a citizen of the Russian Federation who is a deputy of a legislative (representative) authority of the constituent entity of the Russian Federation, or a deputy of a municipal entity’s representative body located in a Russian region can be elected or appointed to the Federation Council.
-The law stipulated a transition period during which incumbent Federation Council members were able to complete their term.
+The Law stipulated a transition period during which incumbent Federation Council members were able to complete their term.
 The new procedure for establishing the Federation Council entered into force as of 1 January 2011.

 On 10 September 2011, Valentina Matvienko, representative of the executive authority of the city of St Petersburg, was elected Speaker of the Federation Council.